Appreciating Alumni Who Contribute Their Time and Talents

 Morgan Gerke '16

 Gerke was very active as a student.
 She was a peer advisor, a member of the Alpha Phi Sorority, a tour guide for the Office of Admission and participated in the theater.
 After graduating, Gerke was hired as a recruiter for Aerotek.
 Still active at Linfield, Gerke volunteers as the recruitment adviser for Alpha Phi.
-She also participated at Competitive Scholarship Day, representing alumni and answering questions from prospective students and their parents, and on more than one occasion, she has returned to participate in various campus career fairs.
+She also participated at Linfield Scholarship and Visit Weekend, representing alumni and answering questions from prospective students and their parents, and on more than one occasion, she has returned to participate in various campus career fairs.